enclavetech/kms/README.md

 This package deals with the handling of cryptographic keys in your frontend web app.
 It aims to do so in a convenient, secure and performant way, by exposing a simple, strongly typed API that does the heavy lifting.

-In addition, the core package has been designed to be extensible rather than being tied to a single encryption/signing library.
+In addition, the [core package](packages/core) has been designed to be extensible rather than being tied to a single encryption/signing library.
 See [Library Support](#library-support).

+The core package itself has [no direct dependencies](packages/core/package.json).

 ## How does it work?